-And this is one of the points of the church&#8217;s responsibility in which it has completely failed.
+And this is one of the points of the church's responsibility in which it has completely failed.
 It ought to have been one, that the world might believe; it has not been so.
 It ought to have been a witness to all nations; it has not been so.
-And instead of being the source of good to the world, as it ought to have been, the world has been a source of evil to it&#8212;the church, properly so called&#8212;to true Christians.
+And instead of being the source of good to the world, as it ought to have been, the world has been a source of evil to it -- the church, properly so called -- to true Christians.
 Instead of being the light of the world, it has become, according to its own confession, the *invisible* church.
-This is why I have spoken of Christendom and of the Gentiles grafted into the place of the Jews; for what God had grafted into the place of the Jewish branches became worldly, failed in faithfulness, and is become, in the modern sense, Christendom&#8212;the little seed, a great tree where the birds of the air make their nests.
+This is why I have spoken of Christendom and of the Gentiles grafted into the place of the Jews; for what God had grafted into the place of the Jewish branches became worldly, failed in faithfulness, and is become, in the modern sense, Christendom -- the little seed, a great tree where the birds of the air make their nests.

-All Mr. Olivier&#8217;s reasonings are only obscuring a very simple thing.
+All Mr. Olivier's reasonings are only obscuring a very simple thing.
 As the early Christians have not been faithful, the consequence is that the testimony and the profession of Christianity as a whole in this world have been marred.
-If it were a question of the taste of wine, a bottle of the best wine put into a cask of water might give rise to many reasonings whether good wine were there or not: those who are fond of drinking it would soon settle the question.
+If it were a question of the taste of wine, a bottle of the best wine put into a cask; of water might give rise to many reasonings whether good wine were there or not: those who are fond of drinking it would soon settle the question.

 {295}